Rep. Scott Peters

 These are earmark requests which may or may not survive the legislative process to becoming law.
 Most representatives from both parties requested earmarks for fiscal year 2024.
 Across representatives who requested earmarks, the median total amount requested for this fiscal year was $39 million.

 Earmarks are federal expenditures, tax benefits, or tariff benefits requested by a legislator for a specific entity.
 Rather than being distributed through a formula or competitive process administered by the executive branch, earmarks may direct spending where it is most needed for the legislator's district.
 All earmark requests in the House of Representatives are published online for the public to review.
 We don’t have earmark requests for senators.
 The fiscal year begins on October 1 of the prior calendar year.
 Source: Appropriations.house.gov.
 Background: Earmark Disclosure Rules in the House

 Read our 2022 Report Card for Peters.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Peters is shown as a purple triangle. (analysis methodology)
+Peters is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Scott Peters sits on the following committees: